davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 As an output, the analyzable fields are
 * latency
   This is the time between the request and the first byte(s) of the response.
-It is the "wait" before the response shows up.
-It includes the network time, the time it took to process the request, and the wait in queue if the server could not process the request immediately.
+It is usually called the service time, and someimes the "wait" before the response shows up.
+It includes the network time, the time it took to process the request, and the wait in queue when the server could not process the request immediately.

 * xfertime
   This is the time between the first byte of the response and the end.
   It is the network- and sender-time it takes to transfer the data returned.
-It may be zero if all the data arrives in the first packet.
+It will be zero if all the data arrives in the first packet.

 * thinktime
   This is the time between the end of a response and the beginning of the next request, which is an indication of a human's think time when measuring user-provided loads.
-It is zero in load-testing use.
+It is not set in load-testing use.

 * bytes
   This is the number of bytes sent during the transfer time.
 Throughput